Kadaire/K-Tech-Industrial-of-Mars/README.md

 `K-Tech Industrial` is focused on creating robust industrial equipment with the durability to survive the rings of Saturn, Their main production facilities are located in the Hellas Basin on mars.

 # Bundles
-- The [K-T Industrial Equipment Labs](https://github.com/Kadaire/K-Tech-Industrial-of-Mars/blob/Main/K-T%20Industrial%20Equipment%20Labs.zip) contains a third party fix for the AUX generators and Thrusters, these should be compatible with IoER and have built in toggles
+- The [K-T Industrial Equipment Labs](https://github.com/Kadaire/K-Tech-Industrial-of-Mars/blob/Main/K-T%20Industrial%20Equipment%20Labs.zip) (right click > save link as ...) contains a third party fix for the AUX generators and Thrusters, these should be compatible with IoER and have built in toggles

 All credit to the fixes and added functionality is to Hev from the DV discord modding community.